Chinese Paper Cutting Patterns & Templates

 Butterflies, birds, and insects connect paper cutting with nature, folk stories, textile patterns, and decorative festival imagery.

-Useful when explaining nature-inspired and folk visual culture.
+Useful for nature-inspired paper-cutting templates, cards, and folk visual culture.

 Flower & Tree Designs